The Boomer Generation has many concerns; and high on the list, is the

 The primary sources of cellular injury are overly processed foods, environmental toxins and emotional stress, all of which are under our control to a much greater degree than we may have realized; and, thereby, offer us a pathway to brain health and a significant reduction in the risk of brain disorders including dementia.

-To promote healthy aging of the brain and to reduce the risk of accelerated aging, we need a comprehensive approach that includes the following.
+Alzheimer's and dementia prevention requires promoting healthy aging of the brain and reducing the risk of accelerated aging.
+This necessitates a comprehensive approach that includes the following.

 Choose a healthy lifestyle, beginning with a balanced whole foods diet that avoids high-glycemic foods that spike blood sugar, resulting in insulin resistance and blood vessel inflammation, and contribute to obesity and high blood pressure.